justinvoelker/yii2-bootstrapnotifyalert/README.md

 ##Optional

 Additional CSS can be specified in your site stylesheet to further define the look and feel of the alerts.
+To use either of the following progressbar styles, the `showProgressbar` option needs to be set to `true`.

 The [Bootstrap Notify](http://bootstrap-notify.remabledesigns.com/) documentation includes a specific example to change the size and position of the progress bars to match their appearance in the demos: